Silhouette of a man jumping over a rock on a hillside

 The Paris Agreement

 The Paris Agreement is an international binding treaty under the UNFCCC.
-It aims to limit global warming to under 2°C above pre-industrial levels.
+Its goal is to limit global warming to well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.

 Marrakech Partnership - Global Climate Action